cozy/cozy-ui/react/Labs/ExperimentalModal/Readme.md

 ### ExperimentalModal

-This modal brings a new UI only on Mobile for now.
-It changes the size of the Header and its margins and add border-bottom.
-It also changes our ModalFooter to something fixed in the bottom and add a border-top.

-Not tested on "long content".
+There are 2 variations of this modal that can be used.

+The first one has a fixed header and footer that are separated from the body of the modal by a border.

 ```
 import ExperimentalModal from 'cozy-ui/transpiled/react/Labs/ExperimentalModal';